sorbet/sorbet/website/docs/generics.md

 bounds to a `type_member` or `type_template`:

 - `upper`: Places an upper bound on types that can be applied to a given type member.
-Only that are subtypes of that upper bound are valid.
+Only subtypes of that upper bound are valid.

 - `lower`: The opposite—places a lower bound, thus requiring only supertypes of that bound.